HugoxSaraiva/npm-ts-package-example/README.md

 ## About

 TypeScript Package Template provides a basic structure for creating new TypeScript packages.
 It includes a src folder where you can write your TypeScript code, and a test folder for unit tests running jest.
-The project also includes configuration files for TypeScript, Jest, and ESLint to help you write high-quality code.
+The project also includes configuration files for TypeScript, Jest, ESLint, and Codecov to help you write high-quality code.

 ## Getting Started